 Being the youngest of all the ranges, Outer Himalayas or Shivaliks ranges were formed 2-20 million years ago.
 Its width varies from 50km in Himachal to 15km in Arunachal.
 The forest covers from North-East India become thin towards the west of Nepal whereas the southern slopes in Punjab and Himachal Pradesh are devoid of covers.
 Shivalik are known as the Jammu hills in Jammu and Kashmir, Dafla, Miri, Abor, and Mishmi Hills in Arunachal, Dhang Range, Dhunda Range in Uttarakhand and Churia Ghat hills in Nepal.

 Located in the north of the Great Himalayas, Trans-Himalayan ranges or Gangdise –NyenchenTanglha Range is extended 1500miles along the border of India and Tibet with 7200metres high mountains.
-These ranges are formed due to the collision with Eurasian plates in the region of Jammu and Kashmir and Himachal Pradesh.
+The collision with Eurasian plates in the region of Jammu and Kashmir and Himachal Pradesh gives birth to these ranges.
 These ranges are permanently snow-covered and are primary tourist attractions.

 The primary himalayan ranges in Trans-Himalayan ranges are PirPanjal Range, Dhauladhar Range, Zanskar Range, Ladakh Range and East Karakoram Range.